invrs/paradiso/README.md

 # Paradiso

-Write isomorphic apps on any javascript client or server framework.
+An adaptive way to write reactive and isomorphic apps on any js framework.

 ## Features

-Defines a common way of creating reactive components, routes, and requests across frameworks.

 Build apps that render statically on the first request, then turn dynamic.